Formulate your options with an Masters in Biotechnology

 - “B” average during undergraduate study or demonstrated potential for graduate work

 - Submit an essay (1-2 pages) describing your career objectives and how the M.S.
 Biotechnology degree will assist with such goals.

 Program Design/Point of Entry

-The M.S.
-Biotechnology program is composed of two basic curriculum tracks, depending on point of entry.
+The Masters in Biotechnology program is composed of two basic curriculum tracks, depending on point of entry.

 - Undergraduates in their junior or senior years can elect for a five year B.S. to M.S.
 Biotechnology curriculum.

 - Applicants possessing a B.S. or B.A. in the life sciences can enter the two-year, stand-alone M.S. track.
 Students can start during Fall, Spring, or Summer semesters.

 Neither tracks require a written thesis.

 General screening by an admissions committee from the Science Program for this track typically takes place after year three if the student is a Marywood science major.